-Now, the fourth hotkey will open up the service menu instead of the OSD.
+Now, the fourth hotkey will open up the service menu instead of OSD.
 To reverse this, simply turn the monitor off and on again.

-Lastly, with the BenQ ZOWIE XL2540, you also get the S. Switch external device that you can use to navigate through the OSD settings and quickly change picture presets including two FPS modes, RTS, Movie, Standard, and three customizable profiles.
+Lastly, with the BenQ ZOWIE XL2540, you also get the S. Switch external device that you can use to navigate through the OSD settings and remotely change picture presets including two FPS modes, RTS, Movie, Standard, and three customizable profiles.

 Design & Connectivity

 The BenQ ZOWIE XL2540 features a fully ergonomic design with up to 140mm height adjustment, -5°/18° tilt, +/- 45° swivel, 90° pivot, and 100 x 100mm VESA mount.